-- In today’s article, Lekh Ram Nyoliwala takes us on his journey from growing up in a small city to qualifying as a Chartered Accountant to starting his own CA Firm and becoming an Edupreneur.
+- Today I take you on my journey from growing up in a small city to qualifying as a Chartered Accountant to starting my own CA Firm in Siliguri and becoming an Edupreneur.

 Let’s take a tour of my life